Feb 21, 20194 min

 End screens: Add an end screen to the last 5-20 seconds of your video, showcasing elements about your channel like additional videos, playlists, links, and subscribe buttons.
 You can even apply templates to make this process easier.

 Cards: Cards can point viewers to a specific link (from a list of eligible sites) and show customized images, titles, and calls to action, depending on the card type.

 Closed captions: If you would like to add closed captions to your video, YouTube makes it easy.
 Simply select the language, and then upload a file or transcribe all spoken parts of the video for it to be auto-synced.

 Now that your video has been successfully uploaded to YouTube, it can be discovered by others.
-However, you can also spread the word yourself.
+However, if you're serious about becoming a successful YouTuber, you can also invest time and effort in spreading the word yourself.
 Share the link with your friends and family and on social networks to get as many views as you can.
 As you build your channel’s popularity, you might eventually be able to make money on YouTube.

 If you have a website (and let’s face it, there’s no reason not to), you can easily add your newly uploaded YouTube video directly to its pages.
 An app like Wix Video lets you add a standalone video or even create a playlist right on your site.
 You can also use Wix's video maker to easily create short videos you can feature on your site.